 Saskatchewan nurses latest to oppose pay-for-plasma donation clinic

-A bag of blood is shown at a clinic in Montreal, Thursday, Nov.
+A bag of blood is shown at a clinic in Montreal on Thursday, Nov.
 29, 2012.
-(The Canadian Press/Ryan Remiorz)
+(Ryan Remiorz / THE CANADIAN PRESS)

 The Canadian Press

 REGINA - Nurses are the latest group to join opposition to a private, for-profit plasma donor clinic in Saskatchewan.